 Once you decide that your child might need therapy, how do you choose a qualified speech therapist who is right for your child?
 The first step is to learn as much as possible about childhood stuttering.
 The more you know as a parent, the easier it will be for you to interview and converse with a speech therapist.
 Make sure the therapist is knowledgeable and qualified.
 It is also very important to make sure your child is comfortable and feels at ease with the therapist.

-Nicole does extensive training and research to keep up with the newest techniques and technology in the management and treatment of speech disorders and neurological speech and language disorders.
+The speech pathologist at Strategies for Success have extensive training and research to keep up with the newest techniques and technology in the management and treatment of speech disorders and neurological speech and language disorders.
 Nicole believes in making therapy sessions enjoyable and fun so children look forward to attending them.

 Please call Strategies for Success to schedule a free assessment to see if your child needs a speech therapist for stuttering at 408-515-4037.